Österleden, Stockholm: History

 Plans on a road connection using a bridge east of the city centre were part of the early regional plans, and city general plans in 1928 and 1960.

 A motorway in a tunnel east of the city centre was one of the road projects of the Dennis Agreement from 1992, a political agreement for road construction in the Stockholm area. Österleden was to be the eastern part of a ring road around central Stockholm.
 The planning of the road was cancelled in 1997 when the agreement was broken.

+Pre-study 2006

+Proposal C: A tunnel from Värtan under Östermalm, with a connection option at Nybrokajen, and further under the waters east of the Old Town towards Södermalm, under Stadsgårdskajen to connect with traffic at Danvikstull.Estimated cost: 12-15 billion kronor.

 Studied alignments

 The feasibility study contains three suggested alignments of the road: